deepakDOTexe/DoctorsApp/README.md

 # How to install

-Download WellnessForever.apk on your phone.
+Download WellnessForever.apk on your phone and install it.

 <br>
 If the app misbehaves, go to Settings->Apps->App Info->Wellness Forever->Permissions and make sure that <b>all the permissions</b> are allowed.